 Now I know where the towns of Manteo and Wanchese got their names.
 They were the two Algonquin chiefs that had dealings with the colonists.
 They even made a trip to England to meet the Queen.

 I’m not going to relate the entire story here, but if you are on the Outer Banks during any summer season, this is a not to be missed experience in my opinion.
 There is enough action with the battles and dances, and the antics of a comedic settler to even keep the young ones in the crowd entertained and awake until almost 11:00 at night.
 No flash pictures or videos are allowed, so getting photos can be a real challenge with a hand held time exposure.
 It isn’t often that the actors stand still long enough.
-Thinking smile

 In the end, the entire colony moves off and are never heard from again.
 Hence the name… The Lost Colony.